 - tingling or numbness in the hands and feet

 - blurred vision

 Just like caffeine, other stimulants can cause your heart to race.
-Certain over-the-counter (OTC) and prescription medications can include such stimulants.
+Stimulants may be ingredients in certain over-the-counter (OTC) and prescription medications.

 - inhaled steroids